-- Homes shall have well articulated facades by providing at least one major indentation or projection in the floor plan for example balconies, verandahs or porch recesses.
-Minor articulation shall also be achieved through the use of architectural features such as overhanging built form features, feature walls, awnings, attached and projecting brickwork etc. - A minimum of two (2) different wall materials is required (excludes doors & windows).
-Choose from: painted render, timber, stone, earthy coloured metal finishes, face brick or concrete \Timber and lightweight cladding should be stained or weathered.
+- Homes shall have well articulated facades by providing indentations and projections to the main building line as well as to the roof design.
+Steps within the floor plan shall be at least 450mm deep (excludes garages). - A minimum of two (2) different wall materials is required (excludes doors & windows).
+Choose from: painted render, timber, stone, earthy coloured metal finishes, face brick or concrete Timber and lightweight cladding should be stained or weathered.
 Where painted, colours shall be in dark tones.
 Face brick to the front elevation must be of the single course variety.
-Please refer to the Kara Colour and Materials Palette for paint, material and face brick colours. - Window frames, front doors, balustrades, gutters and fascias shall be consistent with the Kara Colour and Materials Palette. - The majority of glazing (windows and doors) within the primary and secondary elevations must be enhancing to the elevation taking into consideration size, location and scale.
-Sectioned portions of windows, commercial frames, highlight windows above doors and extended window and/or door height is encouraged. - To ensure that architectural character is incorporated into the design of homes, a minimum of three (3) of the following architectural features shall be selected.
-Choose from: - 1.
-A verandah or balcony which has a minimum width of 2.1m x 1.2 deep with the longest portion parallel to the street; - 2.
-A series of stacking, projecting and/or retracting geometric elements to create articulation such as large "picture frames" to windows; - 3.
-A "floating" second storey overhanging the ground level with approximately 500mm projection forward of lower floor building line; - 4.
-A traditional or asymmetrical gable-end roof element with well defined edges; - 5.
-A skillion roof, flat roof or parapet element (to disguise a hipped roof) for a substantial portion of the roof structure: - 6.
-Inclusion of key character materials to approximately 20% of the front elevation; natural stained timber cladding or decorative "hit and miss" brickwork applied to feature elements.
-Horizontal timber to horizontal elements and vertical timber battens to vertical elements is encouraged\ refer to Kara's Colour and Materials Palette for guidance; - 7.
-Louvres or decorative timber battens to balcony, verandah or other suitable location; - Parapet walls to side boundaries must not protrude forward of the fascia, or above the soffit line of the roof unless forming part of an architectural element.
-Any part of a parapet wall which is visible from the street shall be finished in the same manner as the primary elevation colour/materials\.
-No spandrels are permitted to the front elevation. - Where an existing parapet wall has been constructed, consideration should be given to reducing the impact of the wall upon the streetscape i.e. aligning setbacks and heights of adjacent walls accordingly. - Boundary walls visible to neighbours shall have a suitable finish i.e. painted or face brick.
+Please refer to the Kara Colour and Materials Palette for paint, material and face brick colours. - Window frames, front doors, balustrades, gutters and fascias shall be consistent with the Kara Colour and Materials Palette. - To ensure that architectural character is incorporated into the design of homes, a minimum of three (3) of the following character features shall be used in the primary elevation: - 1.
+A series of stacking, projecting and/or retracting geometric elements to create articulation such as large "picture frames" to windows; - 2.
+A "floating" second storey overhanging the ground level with approximately 500mm projection forward of lower floor building line; - 3.
+A traditional or asymmetrical gable-end roof element with well defined edges; - 4.
+A well disguised garage door with parapet and/or matching colour or material to surrounding walls; - 5.
+A skillion roof, flat roof or parapet element (to disguise a hipped roof) for a substantial portion of the roof structure; - 6.
+Feature Porch which includes parapet, skillion or flat roof, feature beams such as I beams or other suitable features; - 7.
+Inclusion of key character materials; natural stained timber cladding or decorative "hit and miss" brickwork applied to feature elements.
+Horizontal timber to horizontal elements and vertical timber battens to vertical elements is encouraged refer to Kara's Colour and Materials Palette for quidance; - 8.
+A living area with substantial glazing (i.e. full height to a minimum of 70% of the façade excluding garage) which overlooks the street or public reserve.
+Windows or doors shall be continuous and generally not broken into a number of smaller panels.
+Additional glazing panels above all doors/windows or increased height will also be accepted; - 9.
+Other contemporary features which add character and that are considered to be consistent with the theme may also be accepted. - Parapet walls to side boundaries must not protrude forward of the fascia, or above the soffit line of the roof where an eave is proposed (i.e. shall be angled with the pitch of the roof).
+Consideration may be given to a parapet wall forward of the fascia and above the soffit where the wall abuts an existing or simultaneously constructed wall of similar dimensions or where the parapet wall forms part of a feature blade wall (minimum width dimension 290mm).
+Any part of a parapet wall which is visible from the street shall be finished in the same manner as the primary elevation colour/materials.
+No spandrels are permitted to the front elevation.

+• Where an existing parapet wall has been constructed, consideration should be given to reducing the impact of the wall upon the streetscape i.e. aligning setbacks and heights of adjacent walls accordingly.